-The Strategic Plan sets the policy direction for the Council over the next three years and includes key projects to be undertaken to ensure the delivery of our strategic objectives.
+The Strategic Plan sets the policy direction for the Council and for the next two years includes key projects to be undertaken to ensure the delivery of our strategic objectives.
 We have a robust performance management process to ensure that our plans and strategies have the desired effect and are delivering effective outcomes.
-This Strategic Plan will be agreed by Council and performance managed through existing performance management systems and monitored by the Executive.
+This Strategic Plan will be agreed by Council and performance managed through existing performance management systems and monitored by the Policy and Resources Committee.

-The methods by which we will measure our progress in delivering our priorities and achieving our desired outcomes will include monitoring our locally driven performance indicator set and our Perception Survey (which is our resident satisfaction survey).
-The performance indicator set is reviewed on an annual basis to ensure it remains relevant and meaningful and the Perception Survey is undertaken every two years.
+The methods by which we will measure our progress in delivering our priorities and achieving our desired outcomes will include monitoring our service plan actions, our locally driven performance indicator set and our Perception Survey (which is our resident satisfaction survey).
+The performance indicator set (which includes a basket of 29 key performance indicators - attached as Appendix 1) is reviewed on an annual basis to ensure it remains relevant and meaningful and the Perception Survey is undertaken every two years.